-SEMESTER - I 21U1NDCP01 Credits - 3 CORE PRACTICAL - I Total Number of Hours: 35 03 Hours/ Week
+SEMESTER - I 23U1NDCP01 Credits - 3 CORE PRACTICAL - I

 FOOD SCIENCE PRACTICAL

 To enable the students

 - Different types of cereals, pulses, vegetables, fruits and nuts and oil seeds- observation - Be familiar with various cookery terms, and use of different ingredients & recipes. - Guidelines to be followed by laboratory. - Methods of measuring ingredients.
 Know the preparation of different recipes.